MetPX/wmo_mesh/README.rst

 *  The *baseurl* marks the static starting point to build the complete download URL. it represents the root of the download tree on the remote web server.

+   specifying the baseurl in each message provides a number of benefits:

+   - enables third party transfer, where the broker announcing data doesn't necessarily have it locally, it might just know of a remote location, and not be interested in it for itself, but it could tell clients where to get it if they want it.

+     reduces load on broker, by having other nodes do the actual transfers.

+   - allows many sources of data to be mixed in the same download stream.

 *  the *relpath* is the rest of the download url.

+   - isolates the relative path as the basis of comparison for duplicates.

 *  The last argument is the *headers* of which there can be quite a number.
    In this minimal example, only the *sum* headers is included, giving the